How Much Does YouTube Pay You for 1 Million Views? (YouTube Earnings)

 CPM Variation Across Niches

-CPM rates can also vary depending on the niche or topic of your videos.
-Some niches, such as finance, technology, and beauty, tend to have higher CPM rates due to the valuable audience demographics and advertiser demand.
-On the other hand, niches with less advertiser interest may have lower CPM rates.
+CPM rates also differ according to the niche or topic of your videos.
+Some niches, like finance, technology, and beauty, have higher CPM rates because of the valuable audience demographics and advertiser demand.
+Other niches with less interest from advertisers will have lower CPM rates.

 Estimated Earnings from 1 Million Views

-Now let’s explore how much YouTubers can earn from 1 million views on their videos.
+Now, let’s see how much YouTubers can earn from 1 million views on their videos.

 Estimating Earnings with CPM Rates